Rainham Steel plant fears housing developments could drive out business because of noise

 The Acquiring Authority has obtained powers to buy the plots of land from the businesses.

-In response to this issue, the council has proposed double-glazed windows designed to shut out the noise as well as ventilation systems that lessen the need to open windows.
+In response to this issue, the council has proposed highly insulated windows designed to shut out the noise with sufficient ventilation to avoid the need to open windows.

 You may also want to watch:

 “We have lorries, fork trucks and outdoor cranes constantly moving at all times that also create noise and dust.